meet our team

 Megan Owens, MSW, Corporate Research Associate

 Megan is a St. Louis native who has been working in the field of domestic and sexual violence for over five years, working both directly with survivors and in administrative capacities.
 She has worked at several local Missouri programs, and prior to joining NAESV, she worked at the Missouri Coalition Against Domestic and Sexual Violence.
-Megan’s background is both in advocacy and communications and in addition to her work with survivors, she worked on multiple grassroots advocacy campaigns at Missouri’s State Capitol, and on research projects related to human trafficking and juvenile justice.
-She earned her Master’s in Social Work at University of Missouri-Columbia, and prior to that she received her Bachelor’s in Journalism from the University of Missouri-Columbia.
+Megan’s background is both in advocacy and communications and in addition to her work with survivors, she worked on multiple grassroots advocacy campaigns, Missouri’s State Capitol, and on research projects related to human trafficking and juvenile justice.
+She earned her Master’s in Social Work at the University of Missouri-Columbia, and before that, she received her Bachelor’s in Journalism from the University of Missouri-Columbia.
 Megan’s passion for systems change, social justice, and anti-oppression drives her continued work in the movement to end sexual violence.

 Ellen Fern, Policy Consultant